Habib Dembélé: Early life and education

-Dembélé attended to Malian Institut National des Arts de Bamako (INA) after a school diploma : Etudes Fondamentales (DEF).
+Dembélé attended Malian Institut National des Arts de Bamako (INA) after a school diploma : Etudes Fondamentales (DEF).

 Career

 Dembélé is an actor, director, and author.

-He performs on both stage and screen.
+He performs both on stage and screen.
 He founded the Gouakoulou Company, the Guimba National Company and the Mandenka International Theatre.
 He received Mali's Best Actor Award in 1984.
 His theatre credits include The Strange Destiny of Wangrin, Hyène à jeun and Waari.
 His film credits include Guimba, le tyran and Finzan (by Cheick Oumar Sissoko), Filon d'or (by Sidi Diabaté) and Macadam Tribu (by Zeca Laplaine).
 He was also the assistant director on Cheick Oumar's 1997 film La genèse.

 Dembélé co-adapted and performed in Sophocles' Antigone and his writing credits include plays such as A vous la nuit, and a novel Sacré Kaba.
 Dembélé has worked with renowned theatre director Peter Brook in several plays, among them Tragédie d'Hamlet, Tierno Bokar, and Sizwe Banzi is Dead.